ladyson1806/M1_Project_MoveGO/README.md

 How to use
 * To run this web application locally, you need nodejs and npm
+* To install all necessary packages use the command npm install in the downloaded directory
 * Then you can run the server with the command node main.js
 * You can access the web tool at the adress localhost:300
-* You can now upload a csv file that has to have this structure of the example file ZhouMesureHuman.csv
+* You can now upload a csv file that has to have the structure of the example file ZhouMesureHuman.csv

 Instructions d'utilisation
 - Pour pouvoir utiliser cette application web localement il est nécessaire d'avoir installé sur votre ordinateur la plateforme nodejs et son package manager npm.
-Sous linux avec les commandes
- > aptitude install node
- > aptitude install npm

-Sous windows sur le site https://nodejs.org/en/.
 - Après avoir téléchargé tous le fichiers, lancez la commande npm install sur la console sous linux dans le répertoire des fichiers (ça va installer tous le modules node nécessaires pour l'application)